 Final Words

 Brass, an alloy of zinc and copper, is a very useful metal that has numerous applications in both the personal and commercial industries.
-However, it is a tough metal to weld since zinc and copper have very different melting points.
+However, it is a tough alloy to weld since zinc and copper have very different melting points.